-{[30} The Senate Resolution was passed by the student senate on November 10, 2016.
-It urged students to cease all support of the bakery, and called upon the faculty and administration of the college to "condemn \ \ \ the treatment of students of color by Gibson's Food Market and the most relevant portions at issue here.
+{¶30} The Senate Resolution was passed by the student senate on November 10, 2016.
+It urged students to cease all support of the bakery, and called upon the faculty and administration of the college to "condemn the treatment of students of color by Gibson's Food Market and Bakery[.]"
+Rather than quoting the resolution in its entirety, this Court will summarize and quote the most relevant portions at issue here.
 The resolution begins by acknowledging and condemning hatred and bigotry as well as all acts of violence.
-It then details "a few key facts" about the
+It then details "a few key facts" about the Gibsons' incident because "we find it important to share" them with the Oberlin Community: